zhangzhics/CITS5503_Sem2/Labs/Lab5Networking.md

 The script updates include:

-First, create a load balancer, during which specify the two region subnets and the security group created in the previous step.
+First, create a load balancer, during which specify the two created region subnets and the security group created in the previous step.

 Second, create a target group using the same VPC that was used to create